X16Community/faq/faq.md

   * Machine Language Monitor (Supermon and CODEX)
   * ROM can be flashed in place.
 * Expansion
-  * Four expansion slots with access to CPU databus
+  * Four expansion slots with access to CPU databus (X16 Developer Edition)
   * Each slot can select from one or more of 5 addressable 32 bytes of IO space
   * User Port (Extra lines from the single VIA)
 * Input Devices